emdgroup/baybe/README.md

 pip install baybe
 ```

-A certain released version of the package can installed by specifying the
+A certain released version of the package can be installed by specifying the
 corresponding version tag in the form `baybe==x.y.z`.

 ### From GitHub